 And there’s more.
-With thick padding and ventilation on both the backpanel and harness, you will be able to carry this pack comfortably on your back.
+With thick padding and ventilation on both the back panel and harness, I found I could carry this pack comfortably on my back.
 When you’re just rolling it, you can tuck away the shoulder straps so they don’t get caught on the huge wheels.

 If you’re looking for a really spacious bag for travel, this isn’t the wheeled backpack for you.
 But if you just want a premium bag for everyday activities, then this is right up your alley.

-Tumi Merge is the rolling backpack we recommend for those of you that looking for a luxury option.
-Even though I don’t necessarily agree with the sky high price tag, I can’t deny that this is a premium bag, perfect for those that frequently travel for business.
-It’s made from tough ballistic nylon, with an aircraft grade aluminum wheel handle.
+Even though I don’t necessarily agree with the sky-high price tag, I can’t deny that this is a premium bag, perfect for those that frequently travel for business.
+It’s made from tough ballistic nylon, with an aircraft-grade aluminum wheel handle.

 The bag opens up like a suitcase, to reveal a very spacious packing space with one zippered pocket and two slip pockets.
 There are internal compression straps to keep all your clothes in place, but no external straps to cinch the pack when it’s not full.

-This bag features thick padding in the backpanel, and breathable mesh in the inside of the shoulder straps.
-Unfortunately, there’s no ventilation on the backpanel, so it’s not going to be the most comfortable backpack to carry on your shoulders during hot summer days.
+This bag features thick padding in the back panel and breathable mesh on the inside of the shoulder straps.
+Unfortunately, there’s no ventilation on the back panel, so it’s not going to be the most comfortable backpack to carry on your shoulders during hot summer days.
 But it has wheels and a wheel handle, so you can always just roll it around everywhere.